Skip to content

 with:

-config: ksail.staging.yaml # path to the environment-specific config
+config: ksail.prod.yaml # the environment-specific config

 push: "true" # push manifests for GitOps

-reconcile: "true" # trigger GitOps reconcile step
+reconcile: "true" # trigger the reconcile step

 env:

-OMNI_ENDPOINT: ${{ secrets.OMNI_ENDPOINT }}
+GHCR_TOKEN: ${{ secrets.GHCR_TOKEN }}

 Terminal window